mh-cbon/yasudo/README.md

   }
 })

-// if one defines an ENV variable with its password, then, var child = require('@mh-cbon/yasudo', {password: process.env['pwd']})('ls', ['-al']);
+// if one defines an ENV variable with its password,
+// then it is possible to run commands automatically var child = require('@mh-cbon/yasudo', {password: process.env['pwd']})('ls', ['-al']);
 child.stdout.pipe(process.stdout);
 child.stderr.pipe(process.stderr);

-// last note, it expose a new event : success require('@mh-cbon/yasudo')('ls', ['-al']) .on('success', function () {
+// last note, it exposes a new event : success require('@mh-cbon/yasudo')('ls', ['-al']) .on('success', function () {
   console.log('good to go !')